Blonde Roots by Bernardine Evaristo (book review) – a reversed story of slavery where Africans enslave Europeans

 I was wandering around a lovely bookstore, looking for a gift, when I saw THEM - the 2 books by Bernardine Evaristo from the same collection as the book I already owned and loved reading: Girl, Woman, Other (my review).
 To buy or not to buy?
-Well, I remember picking them up and then putting … Continue reading A reversed story of slavery where Africans enslave Europeans: Blonde Roots by Bernardine Evaristo (book review)
+Well, I remember picking them up and then putting … Continue reading Blonde Roots by Bernardine Evaristo (book review) – a reversed story of slavery where Africans enslave Europeans

-A girl’s fight for education in Nigeria: The Girl with the Louding Voice by Abi Daré (book review)
+The Girl with the Louding Voice by Abi Daré (book review) – a girl’s fight for education in Nigeria

 The Girl with the Louding Voice tells an incredibly inspiring story of a young girl from Nigeria.
 It presents the realities of girls born in poor families in rural Nigeria and how domestic slavery is the beaten path for many of them.
 A story I recommend reading with all my heart!